WorldWindEarth/WorldWindEarth.github.io/content/index.md

 {{< gallery image="screenshot4.jpg" addclass="hidden" >}}

-This site is the home for  _WorldWind Explorer_ webapp documentation and other NASA WorldWind programming resources.
+This site is the home for  _WorldWind Explorer_ webapp documentation and other ESA-NASA _Web WorldWind_ programming resources.

 ## WorldWind Explorer Project
-The __Explorer__ is an HTML5/JavaScript geo-browser built from the [NASA Web WorldWind SDK](https://worldwind.arc.nasa.gov/web)
+The __Explorer__ is an HTML5/JavaScript geo-browser
-using the Knockout and Bootstrap libraries.
-It is implemented as a single-page web application (SPA) using JQuery to dynamically add content.
+_[powered by ESA-NASA Web WorldWind](https://worldwind.arc.nasa.gov/web)_ and the Knockout and Bootstrap libraries.
+It is implemented as a single-page web application (SPA) using JQuery to dynamically load content.

 ## Overview
-The WorldWind Explorer is a geospatial web application for visualizing the earth.
+The WorldWind Explorer is a geospatial web application for visualizing Earth.
-It uses NASA's Web WorldWind JavaScript SDK to display a 3D globe with terrain and imagery as well as 2D maps.
+It uses ESA-NASA's Web WorldWind JavaScript SDK to display a 3D globe with terrain and imagery as well as 2D maps.
 It displays the sunrise and sunset times and solar angles for any point on the earth.
 It shows the terrain's aspect and slope for any location.
 It features user-defined markers and point weather forecasts.